Erica Barlow

 Fundamentals of Geology (Geos1111) and Introduction to Petroleum Engineering and Geology (Ptrl1001*) (joint course, ~100 students): 2012-2017

-First year course, includes a day-long field trip investigating the Sydney Basin and underlying geology.
+First year course, included a day-long field trip that introduced basic geological concepts within the Sydney Basin and underlying geology.

 Introduction to Astrobiology: Life in the Universe (BEES2741; ~50 students): 2020